A Fast Radio Burst monitor with a Compact All-Sky Phased Array (CASPA): FRB Detectability

 and we adopt the scattering-DM empirical relation from \cite{Krishnakumar+15ApJ} as follows.

 \item Select the FRBs where the peak fluxes are above the instrumental threshold.
 The threshold of peak flux density is calculated using the radiometer equation as below.

 where $\mathrm{S/N}_0$ is the threshold of signal-to-noise ratio, e.g., $\mathrm{S/N}_0=10$ is adopted in this paper, $\mathrm{BW}$ is the bandwidth, $N_\mathrm{pol}$ the number of combined polarization channels, $\mathrm{SEFD}$ is system equivalent flux density and $w$ is the observed width of the FRB.
-For systems with poor time resolutions, such as BURSTT and SKA-Low, the fluence threshold is converted using $t_\mathrm{res}$ as time resolution of the system. \item Generate waiting times of adjacent events during blind search. particularly, the distribution of waiting times follows the Poisson process as below
+For systems with poor time resolution ($t_\mathrm{res}$), such as BURSTT-256 and SKA-Low, the fluence threshold is converted using $t_\mathrm{res}$ as the integration time of the system. \item Generate waiting times of adjacent events during blind search. particularly, the distribution of waiting times follows the Poisson process as below

 The expected number of events is given as $\lambda=\rho \Omega t$, where $\Omega$ is the FoV in units of deg$^2$ and $t$ is the observing time.
 The mean event rate $\rho$ is calculated by integrating the luminosity function in units of volumetric rate along redshift bins, that is,